Attribute-based access control

 4 (Optional) The SET ENABLED clause allows you to enable or disable the rule upon creation.
 By default, the rule is enabled.

-Example 1: Create auth rules with a simple condition
+Create an auth rule with a simple condition

-The following example creates an auth rule that grants the associated roles to users with the attribute department equals sales:
+The following example creates an auth rule that grants the associated roles to users who have the attribute department equals sales:

 CREATE AUTH RULE salesRule